sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/1 - Create serverless logic with Azure Functions.md

 1. In **Visual Studio**, click the **Debug** menu and select **Start Debugging**

-1. A console application will open, wait until the URL of the *SubmitProfilePictureUrl* function is displayed
+1. A console application will open, wait until the URL of the *httpTriggeredFunction* function is displayed

 1. Copy the URL